Admissions

 The demand for places at Royal Borough schools means that the local authority must operate admissions criteria to ensure the allocation of places in fair, objective and for the benefit of all children.
 If your child has an Educational Health Care Plan (EHCP), and requests a particular school, they are required to be admitted to that named school.
 For all other applicants, the following criteria will be applied.
 They are set out in descending order of priority:

-5. Children who live in the designated appropriate area of the school.
+Children who live in the designated appropriate area of the school.
+Please refer to the map below.

 The Alwyn and Courthouse Federation